iafisher/iprecommit/README.md

 iprecommit run
 ```

-Some pre-commit issues can be fixed automatically.
-To do so, run
+Some pre-commit issues can be fixed automatically:

 ```shell
 iprecommit fix
 ```

-By default, `iprecommit run` and `iprecommit fix` operate on both staged and unstaged changes.
-To only consider staged changes, pass the `--staged` flag.
-(Note that the real pre-commit check only looks at staged changes.)
+By default, `iprecommit run` and `iprecommit fix` operate only on staged changes.
+To only consider unstaged changes as well, pass the `--unstaged` flag.

 ## User guide